SUMMER CAMP REGISTRATION IS OPEN! Scroll below for details.

 At times, more donations come in than we can use in any of the ways listed above.
 We then donate surplus goods to other charities.

 The YWCA Regina also provides information on abuse.
-Click here to find information on:
+Visit the website for more information.

 Want to learn more?
-Visit YWCA Regina's website.
+Visit the YWCA Regina website.